-My overall aim is to evaluate the clinical potential and significance of stem and progenitor cells obtained from perinatal tissues.
+My overall aim is to evaluate the clinical potential and significance of stem and progenitor cells.

 PhD 2004, Karolinska Institutet, Stockholm, Sweden.

 Subject: Allogeneic stem cell transplantation & transplantation research

 Thesis: Characterization of human fetal mesenchymal stem cells.

 Subject: Molecular Cell Biology